mikerb/moos-ivp-genpoly/README.md

 ## Environment variables

-The moos-ivp-genpoly binaries files should be added to your path to allow them to be launched from pAntler.
+The moos-ivp-genpoly binaries directory, **moos-ivp-genpoly/bin** should be added to your path to allow them to be launched from pAntler.

 # Using the code